risawitama/verbose-potato/README.md

-## Why was the picture sent to prison?
-It was framed.
+## Where do hamburgers go to dance?
+The meat-ball.